 Support and Encore Classes

 Wrestling with World Class Ideas (grades 6/7/8)

 Students will engage in discussions, writing, and presentations centered on important ideas in the world both now and through history about literature, art, music, and philosophy.
 This course will enlarge students’ understanding of themselves as thinkers, increase their abilities to express themselves with speech and in writing, enhance their creative and critical thinking, and expand their abilities to collaborate and to argue for their point of view.
 This course is usually scheduled as an encore class.

 This course offers student support in the areas of content, skills and processes of language arts.
 The content objectives for the class are aligned to those being taught during language arts class.

 Specific reading interventions are provided as an encore course for those students identified as needing focused and intensive reading instruction, in addition to the regularly scheduled language arts class.
 Students must be scheduled into two out of three A/B/C rotations (sixth and eighth grade) or one out of two A/B rotations (seventh grade).
 Students are placed in these programs only after testing and/or evaluation by the school’s reading personnel.

 Corrective Reading B2 emphasizes phonemic awareness, applies discrimination skills to stories of increasing lengths and more complex syntax.

 Corrective Reading C addresses multisyllabic words, sound combinations, affixes, vocabulary development, and reading expository text.
 The focus is leading students to independent application of skills.

-Soar to Success develops comprehension and fluency for students reading below grade level.
+Read to Achieve develops comprehension and fluency for students reading below grade level.